 Let me know in the comments if you try this recipe!

 Enter your email below & we’ll send it straight to your inbox!
 Plus, you will receive new recipes every week!

 I’d like to receive more tips & recipes from Full of Plants.

 - Place the strawberries, maple syrup, and vanilla extract in a blender.
 Blend on high speed until smooth.
 You should get a thin juice.
 Transfer to a mixing bowl and set aside.

 - Add the coconut cream to a medium size saucepan.
 In a small bowl, dissolve the agar with the water and add to the saucepan.
 Heat over medium heat, whisking regularly until it just starts to boil.
 Remove from heat as soon as it starts boiling.

-- Pour the hot coconut cream into the bowl containing the strawberry juice and stir to combine.
-Let cool 20-25 minutes, or until just warm.
+- Pour the hot coconut cream into the strawberry juice bowl and stir to combine.
+Let cool for 20-25 minutes or until just warm.
 It should not be hot.

 - Pour half of the coconut strawberry juice into the bowl and carefully fold it into the aquafaba using a spatula.
-Once fully combined, pour the rest of the strawberry juice and fold again until the juice is completely integrated into the aquafaba.
-Try not to overmix, stop as soon as it’s combined and no juice remains at the bottom of the bowl.
+Once fully combined, pour the remaining strawberry juice and fold again until the juice is completely integrated into the aquafaba.
+Try not to overmix.
+Stop as soon as it's combined, and no juice remains at the bottom of the bowl.
 The batter should be very light and fluffy.

 - Use a spoon to transfer the strawberry mousse to jars.
 Cover with plastic film and refrigerate for at least 3 hours.